SaranjeetKaur/rsc-learn-programming/README.md

-# rsc-learn-programming
+# About this repository

-Some resources for learning programming during research software camp
+This repository includes resources for learning programming being used by Sadiq Mobeen and Saranjeet Kaur during the Research Software Camp from April-June 2023.